 When room reservation extensions are enabled, end users can use a Teams panel to extend a room's existing reservation if the room is available after the reservation's original end time.
 Reservations can be extended in 15 minute increments up to the start time of the next meeting, or to a maximum of 24 hours in the future, whichever is sooner.

 This feature is disabled by default, but it can be enabled per device.
-To enable the feature, go to Settings > Device settings > Teams admin settings > Meetings and then turn on Extend room reservation.
+To enable the feature, go to Settings > Device settings > Teams admin settings > Meetings and then turn on Allow room reservation extensions.